near/nearcore/docs/architecture/how/cross-shard.md

 ![image](https://user-images.githubusercontent.com/91919554/200617392-00b9fa0c-2f15-40ad-9802-137ca9a5a15d.png)

-But wait - NEAR was saying that transfers are happening with 2 blocks - but I here I see that it took 3 blocks.
+But wait - NEAR was saying that transfers are happening with 2 blocks - but here I see that it took 3 blocks.
 What's wrong?

 The image above is a simplification, and reality is a little bit tricker - especially as receipts in a given chunks are actually receipts received as a result from running a PREVIOUS chunk from this shard.